maxeeem/NARS-Swift/README.md

 .package(url: "https://github.com/maxeeem/NARS-Swift", from: "0.1.0")
 ```

-There are four main modules included in [this repo](https://github.com/maxeeem/NARS-Swift):
+There are four modules to choose from depending on your use case.

 `import NAL` if you want just the logic.